![]() |

 - Explore Incan Mysteries

 In 1954, the well-preserved body of an Inca child sacrifice—now known as the Mummy of El Plomo—was discovered near the summit of El Plomo.
-A replica is on display at the National Museum of Natural History in Santiago.
+A replica is on display at the National Museum of Natural History in Santiago. found in the sanctuary, with evidence of human activity dating back 8,000 years.

 When to Go